sonia23cld/ScanTools_ProtEvol/README.txt

  - .calcFreqs(self, recode_dir, outfile_name, sites_file, list_of_populations):  Calls calcFreqs_atSites.py.
 Takes a list of sites in (sites_file, should be formatted so that each line simply has scaffold and position, with scaffold simply coded as an integer 0-8) and calculates the allele frequency in each population (list_of_populations) at each site

-  - .calcwpm(recoded_file_directory, window_size, minimum_snps):  Calls wpm.py, which calculates within-population diversity metrics and neutrality test statistics in windows along the genome as well as genome-wide for each population.
+  - .calcwpm(scan_dir, recoded_file_directory, window_size, minimum_snps):  Calls wpm.py, which calculates within-population diversity metrics and neutrality test statistics in windows along the genome as well as genome-wide for each population.
 Windows are specified in terms of base pairs.
 Windows with fewer than the specified minimum SNPs will not be reported.
 All populations are downsampled by default to the '.min_ind' value unless specified otherwise using 'sampind' argument.

   - .concatWPM(directory_containing_wpm_output, suffix, name):  Concatenates output of wpm.py across populations.
 Suffix is a string that identifies the name of the output files to concatenate that follows the population name.  'name' is used to name the concatenated file.

-  - .calcBPM(recoded_file_directory, pops, output_name, window_size, minimum_snps):  Calls bpm.py, which calculates between-population differentiation metrics: Fst, Rho (for interploidy comparisons), dxy, fixed differences, and allele frequency difference in windows along the genome.
+  - .calcBPM(scan_dir, recoded_file_directory, pops, output_name, window_size, minimum_snps):  Calls bpm.py, which calculates between-population differentiation metrics: Fst, Rho (for interploidy comparisons), dxy, fixed differences, and allele frequency difference in windows along the genome.
 This can calculate differentiation for two or more populations, but will get seriously bogged down if the number of populations is large.
 For this reason, you must explicitly provide a list of populations as an argument.

-  - .calcBPMann(recoded_file_directory, pops, output_name, window_size, minimum_snps):  Calls bpmann.py, same as bpm.py but works with SnpEff-annotated vcf. continued in https://github.com/mbohutinska/ProtEvol/blob/master/protScanTools.r
+  - .calcBPMann(recoded_file_directory, pops, output_name, output_folder, window_size, minimum_snps):  Calls bpmann.py, same as bpm.py but works with SnpEff-annotated vcf. continued in https://github.com/mbohutinska/ProtEvol/blob/master/protScanTools.r

   - .calcPairwisebpm: same as above, but instead calculates metrics for every pair of populations passed in the 'pops' argument.